7 Days Itinerary for Vietnam: Everything You Need to Know

 Here’s a detailed breakdown of their room options:

-Superior Room: Approximately 1,500,000 VND ($65 USD) per night, the superior room features cozy and modern decor, featuring a plush double bed, en-suite bathroom, and city views that let you soak in the local atmosphere from the comfort of your room.
+• Superior Room: Approximately 1,500,000 VND ($65 USD) per night, the superior room features cosy and modern decor, featuring a plush double bed, en-suite bathroom, and city views that let you soak in the local atmosphere from the comfort of your room.

-Deluxe Room: Around 1,800,000 VND ($78 USD) per night, this room comes with a larger seating area and additional amenities like a complimentary fruit basket and bottled water.
+• Deluxe Room: Around 1,800,000 VND ($78 USD) per night, this room has a larger seating area and additional amenities like a complimentary fruit basket and bottled water.

-Suite: Approximately 2,500,000 VND ($110 USD) per night.
+• Suite: Approximately 2,500,000 VND (USD 110) per night.
 Luxurious and expansive, the suite includes a separate living area, upscale furnishings, and a bathroom with premium toiletries.
 Guests are treated to exceptional views and a range of additional services.

 Dinner at Bamboo Bar

-This lively eatery combines a relaxed atmosphere with a menu full of delicious Vietnamese and international dishes.
-The ambiance features bamboo decor, vibrant colors, and cozy seating, making it the perfect backdrop for a fun dining experience.
+This lively eatery combines a relaxed atmosphere with a menu of delicious Vietnamese and international dishes.
+The ambience features bamboo decor, vibrant colours, and cosy seating, making it the perfect backdrop for a fun dining experience.

 How to Get There